OliveTreeGenealogy.com logo for Olive Tree Genealogy and its free free genealogical resources

 © by Lorine McGinnis Schulze

-Please refer to my article on Isaac Van Valkenburg aka Vollick before you leave The Olive Tree pages
+Please refer to my article on Isaac Van Valkenburg aka Vollick before you leave The Olive Tree Genealogy pages

 All descendants of Branch 6 (Isaac Van Valkenburg who married Lydia Van Slyke in 1705 in Schenectady) have Mohawk ancestry and will want to read my Van Slyke pages before leaving The Olive Tree Genealogy.